 How would you describe your design style?
 How different are your designs?

 I would describe my design style as something which is a mix of urban modern and rustic.
 More so you may call it eclectic where I would prefer clean and functional spaces which reflect simplicity and comfort in terms of usage and maintenance and add unique accents where you need to create drama.
 So in that sense, I would call it different.
 The space that I create needs to reflect the person using it and that person should feel comfortable using it.
 That is exactly how I would want my designs to be.

 Do you have a signature style to your designs?

 Not really since each space has to reflect the person and activity that takes place there.
-However, if I have to pin point on something then I would say I have a inclination for raw and bare brick walls.
+However, if I have to pinpoint on something then I would say I have an inclination for raw and bare brick walls.
 I think they can be used in different forms and finishes and add drama and warmth to a particular space.

 What field of design are you most interested in?